Huther Doyle’s Esperanza Latina program connects Spanish-speaking substance abusers with treatment in their first language.

 “Now, in phase two, I have to tell him to stop talking,” she said with a laugh.
 “Now he’s really active in group.”

-Seeking treatment is a big enough step for most addicts, Diaz said.
+Seeking Alcohol Addiction Treatment Program for Men is a big enough step for most addicts, Diaz said.
 Language and cultural barriers, as well as a lack of a support system, can make recovery more difficult.

 The clients in Esperanza Latina in particular celebrate each other’s successes, Panitsidis said.
 And it’s not uncommon for them to bring in dishes to share with each other, she said.